ssiagu/magentic-ui/README.md

 Here's how you can get started with Magentic-UI.
 It's easy to install and run, and you can even build it from source if you prefer.

-> **Note**: Please read the [pre-requisites](#prerequisites) carefully.
+> **Note**: Before installing, please read the [pre-requisites](#prerequisites) carefully.
 Magentic-UI requires Docker to run, and if you are on Windows, you will need WSL2.
 If you are using Mac or Linux, you can skip the WSL2 step.

 ```bash
 python3 -m venv .venv